sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Here is one way to find the ArgoCD Route from the command line.

-> Note: you can access the command line (terminal) from the top right of the OpenShift Console, where you will see the ">_" icon.

 ```
 oc get route -n YOUR-PROJECT argocd-server -o jsonpath='{.spec.host}{"\n"}'
 ```

+> Note: you can access the command line (terminal) from the top right of the OpenShift Console, where you will see the ">_" icon.

-Another way to find the route is to look at the main menu in the OpenShift Console, on the left, under `Networking -> Routes`.
+Another way to find the route is to look at the main menu in the OpenShift Console, under `Networking -> Routes`.

 The route should `look similar` to this one: